 - the Chinese nut pine ( koraiensis)

-These different types of pine trees produce seeds that vary in size, texture and flavor.
-Asian varieties like the Chinese nut pine, for example, are usually bitter compared to their European counterparts, but can be purchased at a notably cheaper rate as well.
+These pine trees produce various seeds in size, texture, and flavor.
+Asian varieties like the Chinese nut pine are usually bitter compared to their European counterparts but can be purchased at a notably cheaper rate.

-You can find out more about these varieties of pine nuts and how they are harvested here.
+You can learn more about these pine nuts varieties and how they are harvested here.

 Immature male pinecones can also be eaten, although this is much less common.
-As the softer and les woody variety of the two, male pinecones are edible while they are still very young and bright green.
-They can be eaten whole after being boiled to soften them further or can be prepared in a variety of ways.
+As the softer and less woody variety of the two, male pinecones are edible while still very young and bright green.
+They can be eaten whole after being boiled to soften them further or prepared in various ways.

-While some trees bear fruit to protect the plant’s seeds until they ripen, fall to the ground, and become new trees, other trees protect these reproductive embryos in a different manner.
-Pine trees and other conifers belong to the category of plants called gymnosperms, which are plants that produce seeds that are not protected by fruit or another type of ovary.
+While some trees bear fruit to protect the plant’s seeds until they ripen, fall to the ground, and become new trees, other trees protect these reproductive embryos differently.
+Pine trees and other conifers belong to the category of plants called gymnosperms, which produce seeds that are not covered by fruit or another type of ovary.
 Instead, the seeds of Pine trees and other conifers lay on the inner scale of cones, protected by a hard outer shell until they are at maturity.

-Understanding how pinecones work makes it easy to see the distinction between the two.
+Understanding how pinecones work makes it easy to see the distinction between them.
 The larger, wood-like cones that most people picture when thinking of a pinecone are the females.
 We usually find these dried and on the ground with their scales open and the seeds already released.

 Check out this list from Saveur for these and many other creative recipes.

-Young pinecones are not as widely used but can commonly be found made into a jam in eastern European countries such as Russia, Georgia, and Ukraine.
-Check out this Huffington Post article to find the recipe for this unique jam along with other fun facts about pinecones.
+Young pinecones are not as widely used but can commonly be made into a jam in eastern European countries such as Russia, Georgia, and Ukraine.
+Check out this Huffington Post article to find the recipe for this unique jam and other fun facts about pinecones.

 They are also known to be made into a tea or mixed with coffee, but you’re otherwise most likely to see them used as edible garnishes than as stand-alone food items.